 City lovers rejoice as this is the capital of Australia’s sunshine state and a good chance to stock up on anything you need at the 700+ stores in the city’s central shopping mall.
 It’s a lively city famed for its live music and large numbers of bars and clubs.
 With a relaxed riverside location, Australia’s third largest and fastest growing city generally leaves a positive impression on visitors and it has been chosen as the host of the 2032 Olympic Games.

-Just South of Brisbane is Gold Coast, a city of around 500,000 people based as the name would suggest on the coast.
+Just south of Brisbane is Gold Coast, a city of around 500,000 people based as the name would suggest on the coast.
 Surfers Paradise is its touristy hub with an array of high rise structures, late night venues (some very seedy) and lots of drunk people.
 It’s a popular destination with Australian teens celebrating the end of high school.
-An Australian equivalent of Ibiza, Malia or Cancun.
 You’ll either love it or hate it.

-A relaxing beach setting and another of Australia’s primary backpacker hubs.
-Byron Bay is a popular place to learn to surf while you can also kayak alongside dolphins and do a bit of skydiving if that’s your thing.
+A relaxing beach setting and another essential stop for anyone solo backpacking Australia.
+Byron Bay is a popular place to learn to surf while you can also kayak alongside dolphins and even do a bit of skydiving if that’s your thing.
 Note that doing lots of these kinds of extra activities will quickly eat into your budget.
 Consider allowing a bit more than the suggested figures at the top of the page if that’s your plan.

-The next stop on our Australia backpacking route is Nimbin which has gained a reputation as a bit of a hippy town and it’s a nice inland spot if you just can’t handle any more beaches.
+The next stop on our Australia backpacking route is Nimbin which has gained a reputation as a bit of a hippy town and it’s a nice inland spot if you’re getting a bit sick of the whole beach thing.
 It can be visited on its own or on a day-trip from Byron Bay.
 The nearby Nightcap national park is home to an array of peaks, waterfalls and wildlife.

 This 150 mile stretch of road that runs west from Melbourne features numerous points that are worth short visits but perhaps not overnight stays.
 These include traditional fishing villages, surfer beaches, lush rainforests and the bizarre cliff formation of the 12 Apostles.

-For those backpacking Australia on a tight budget or heading onto New Zealand, this may be a logical point to end your trip having seen the main cities and more than enough of Australia’s golden coastline.
+For those backpacking Australia on a tighter budget or heading on to a New Zealand backpacking route, this may be a logical point to end your trip having seen the main cities and more than enough of Australia’s golden coastline.
 However for travellers who want the full Australian experience, the route continues through South Australia into the wilderness of Northern Territory before finishing in the Western Australian city of Perth.
 Get ready for some long (and expensive) journeys.

-A reasonably large island off the coast of Southern Australia home to an abundance of wildlife including – you guessed it – kangaroos!
-It’s a very scenic place and has a few settlements so pick one and base yourself there for a few days whilst getting out and exploring the many nature reserves.
+A large island off the coast of Southern Australia home to an abundance of wildlife including – you guessed it – kangaroos!
+It’s a very scenic place and has a few different settlements so pick one and base yourself there for a few days whilst getting out and exploring the many nature reserves.

 Adelaide is the capital of otherwise sparsely populated South Australia.
 It’s the fifth largest city in the country and although it might not have as much going for it as some of the other big ones it makes for a nice stop for a couple of days to break up the journey.
 This is also a big wine producing area so vineyard visits are popular.